SayakKDutta/Hourly-Bike-Rental-Demand-Forecasting/README.md

 # Seoul Bike Sharing Demand Prediction

 ## Project Summary
 This Seoul Bike Sharing Demand Prediction project aims to forecast the demand for bike-sharing based on historical data.
-The dataset used contains information from a bike-sharing system including date, hour, weather conditions, temperature, and the number of bikes rented.
+The dataset used contains information from a bike-sharing system including date, hour, weather conditions, temperature, and the number of bikes rented so to ensure a stable supply of rental bikes, thereby enhancing mobility comfort for the public.

 ## Project Goal
 The goal of this project is to build a predictive model that accurately estimates bike rental demand for any given hour.
 The model is evaluated based on its accuracy in predicting the number of bikes rented during a specific hour.